unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 3. DONE: Is product-discount type used (in api/resolvers/types/product-discount.js)? --> For VeloPlus for 10% day / Black Friday

-20. Pattern for Collections used in dedicated plugins (e.g. AppleTransactions, Bity).
+20. DONE: Pattern for Collections used in dedicated plugins (e.g. AppleTransactions, Bity).
 Create in core (see bity plugin) or provide db in context (see apple-iap plugin) --> Provide as custome module

 OPEN TASKS:
 - Migration in assortments --> Leave as OPEN ISSUE / keep migrationRepository

+- Update unchainedshop/type npm version

 ## NEW OPEN QUESTIONS (27.01.22)
 - Filter caching: Check line 117 (TODO) in _configureFiltersModule_